 “The risks of me being in this hotel are greater with me being here than if I just went home.
 These hotels should be closed down…this is a joke.
 This is dangerous for women who are travelling…it’s dangerous for everyone,” said Bexte.

-During a follow up video, Bexte said he left his keycard in his room during one of his four fresh air breaks and was granted access to his suite by a security guard who appeared to have a universal keycard.
-Bexte kept a desk chair propped up against the doorknob of his suite for the duration of his stay afterwards.
+During a follow-up video, Bexte said he left his keycard in his room during one of his four fresh air breaks and was granted access to his suite by a security guard who appeared to have a universal keycard.
+Bexte kept a desk chair propped up against the doorknob of his suite for the duration of his stay afterward.

 On Feb.
 24, a man was charged after sexually assaulting a woman confined to a Montreal quarantine hotel.
 The woman told CTV, the accused “came into her room, refused to leave, partially undressed and touched her against her will, only leaving when she threatened to scream.”